Healthy Home + Healthy Planet

 wool roll

-To the best of our knowledge, Medley is the only furniture company in the USA using wool as a frame and filling component—and after years of testing and researching materials, we've found that it's just the right element for added comfort, lasting shape, and supreme durability.
+To the best of our knowledge, Medley is among only a few companies using wool as a frame and filling component—and after years of testing and researching materials, we've found that it's just the right element for added comfort, lasting shape, and supreme durability.

 Wool is just one part of what makes our furniture look and feel great: we consider each layer from the inside out—the frame to the upholstery fabric—with help from third-party certification partners who help us source more ethical, environmentally-friendly materials: get to know them here